 Practical implementation with Async

 We have enjoyed implementing a wide varity of asynchronous programs with Ruby.
-It's truely a pleasure and the performance is very encouraging.
+It's truly a pleasure and the performance is very encouraging.

 - Async provides a reactor, the task structure and a generic IO wrapper.
 This core gem has a small surface area by design.